alex-wap/app-store/README.md

 ## Prerequisites
 * [Apple Developer Account](https://developer.apple.com/)
 * [Sign up for Apple Developer Program](https://developer.apple.com/account/#/membership/)
-* Screenshots.
+* **Screenshots**.
 You can generate these using the simulator and Command+S to take a screenshot.
 The bare minimum is one iPad Pro screenshot and one iPhone 7 Plus screenshot (highest resolutions for iPad and iPhone).
-* 1024px X 1024px Image (your App Icon).
+* **1024px X 1024px Image** (your App Icon).
 * Add App Icons to your project.
   * Go to Project - General - App Icons and Launch Images - App Icons Scource.
   ![app icons](https://github.com/alex-wap/app-store/blob/master/images/0.png "app icons")